Meet Anthony Busa:

 Prioritizing.
 Time management.
 Delegating.
 Everybody has the same 24-hours every day.
 What you do with it is up to you.
 When people say they’re too busy to do something, they’re making a choice, basically saying that whatever they’re not doing is not a priority.
 So I’m always making sure my priorities are in order.

 People.
 I love figuring out how they think and why they think the way they do.
 I ask people “why” a lot!

 When was the last time you felt inspired?

 Every single day.
 Every moment.
-Especially at a place like this.
+Especially at a place like Villanova.
 If you woke up today, there’s a reason.

-Where do you feel most at ease on campus?
+Where did you feel most at ease on campus?

 The people.
 I know that there are great people everywhere, but Villanova specifically is a place that is so open.
 People are so willing to help each other; that’s a rare thing.
 The possibilities for connections here are endless; that’s not going to be so easy to find when I leave.
 But like St. Augustine said, “We are pilgrims, not residents.”
 We keep moving.

 Anthony returned home to Houston, Texas, where he is a Process Improvement Specialist for Johnson Matthey.